anhnguyendepocen/stat209-f18/_notes/class01-introduction-stats.md

 Please bring a laptop with an updated version of your operating system to our next class meeting.
 If this is not possible please stick around and speak with me at the end of the class.

+## Questions

+As a last task for today, please complete the brief questionnaires I am handing out.